jussj/containers/README.md

-# containers
+## containers

-ft_containers is a school project in which we have to reimplement three containers, c++ data structures used to store elements and providing an unified set of tools to operate on them.
-Since the standard offer strict guarantees regarding complexity, performance and, let's say, handiness, we are required to follow the same norm called [ISO](https://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf) to implement them:
+ft_containers is a school project which goal is to reimplement three containers, c++ data structures used to store elements and providing an unified set of tools to operate on them.
+Since the standard offers strict guarantees regarding complexity, performance and, let's say, handiness, we are required to follow the same norm called [ISO](https://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf) to implement them:

 * ```vector```, a sequence container implemented as an array.

-* ```stack```, which is a container adapter so to speak, because it relies on an underlying container and offer a limited set of tools. ```vector``` is its default in this implementation.
+* ```stack```, a container adapter so to speak, because it relies on an underlying container and offer a limited set of tools. ```vector``` is its default in this implementation.

-* ```map```, an associative container storing key-value pairs where you access the value through the key which are sorted.
+* ```map```, an associative container storing sorted key-value pairs where you access the value through the key.
 It is implemented as a binary tree and can be ordered according to a sorting criterion.

-* ```set``` comes as a bonus, in my implementation it relies on the same red black tree I implemented for ```map```.
+* ```set``` comes as a bonus, in my implementation it relies on the same red black tree I implemented for ```map```. it is also an associative container, but it doesn't store pairs, only keys.

-# usage
+## usage

 my implementations come with a set of tests and a script to compare with the standard output and measure performances.